-Odeon currently supports .Lob + .Spk directivity files (EASE 3 and EASE 4).
+Since ODEON 16, .Lob + .Spk directivity files (EASE 3 and EASE 4) are supported.
 These files contain directivity patterns in 5 degrees resolution, 1/3 octave.
 These data are supported for use for simple point sources where they provide and angular resolution of 5 degrees and a frequency resolution of 1/1 octave.
-Currently Odeon does not support the use of .lob and .spk files for loudspeaker array modelling.
-A set of directivity in the EASE 3 and 4 formats may come with a number of files having the extensions .lob, .spk, .fed, .ffc, . fvt and .phs.
-Currently Odeon only makes use of .lob and .spk files which defines the directivity balloons and the sensitivity.
-Both the .lob and .spk files must be present for Odeon to recognise and use the given directivity.
-It is though recommended that all the files are installed as Odeon may make use of these data in the future if available (phase data and data specifying the geometry of the speaker).
+Currently ODEON does not support the use of .lob and .spk files for loudspeaker array modelling.
+A set of directivity in the EASE 3 and 4 formats may come with a number of files having the extensions .lob, .spk, .fed, .ffc, .fvt and .phs.
+Currently ODEON only makes use of .lob and .spk files which defines the directivity balloons and the sensitivity.
+Both the .lob and .spk files must be present for ODEON to recognise and use the given directivity.
+It is though recommended that all the files are copied to the ODEON's DirFiles folder, as they contain extra data, like phase information, geometry of the speaker etc. ODEON 17 is able to display a drawing of the geometry directly in the Source 3DView.

-Unlike the CLF data, the .lob and .Spk data formats does not ensure data integrity, it is not possible to see if data was created by loudspeaker manufactures or independent measurement services or if it was created by someone needing the data and entering some data themself - therefore it is recommended that these data format should only be downloaded from trusted source (e.g. directly from the homepage of the loudspeaker manufacturer.
+Unlike the CLF data, the .lob and .spk data formats does not ensure data integrity, it is not possible to see if data was created by loudspeaker manufactures or independent measurement services or if it was created by someone needing the data and entering some data themself - therefore it is recommended that these data format should only be downloaded from trusted source (e.g. directly from the homepage of the loudspeaker manufacturer.
 If data is available in the CLF format then these data should be preferred! - and again you are urged to prompt the loudspeaker to make data available in the CLF format if they are not.